Groups at Christ Church

 Sunday services are only the beginning.
 We have various groups that meet through the week to explore and deepen our faith and understanding, to engage in specific interests and to share in the journey of life together.
 Why not get involved?

+Home groups are an important part of developing together as disciples of Christ.
 Within Christ Church, people meet regularly to get to know God and each other better.
-Meeting in homes, there is an opportunity to explore the Bible, issues of faith, and to discuss current issues from a Christain perspective.
+Meeting in homes, there is an opportunity to explore the Bible, issues of faith, and to discuss current issues from a Christian perspective.
 This is an excellent chance to share ideas in a safe and supportive environment.
-In a group situation, it is easy to share prayer, social activities and pastoral care for each other, as trust and friendships develop.
+In a group situation it is easy to share prayer, social activities and pastoral care for each other, as trust and friendships develop.

-Currently, most groups meet on a Tuesday evening.
-There are four groups that meet weekly in term time, one group that normally meets monthly and a group that meets on a Monday morning.
+There are three groups that meet weekly in term time in the evening, currently on Zoom, one group that normally meets monthly in person and a group that meets on a Tuesday, sharing lunch together.

 TEA CLUB was started about 13 years ago as an occasional social get together for the older & retired members of the community.
 We now meet in the church hall for tea and chat, often with a speaker or activity, approximately quarterly or more .
 There's no age limit (up or down) and friends & neighbours are welcome.